Tsuey/L4D2-Community-Update/README.md

 And script contributions from Rayman1103 and Daroot Leafstorm

-Special thanks to Sir and Wicket for the sourced ZoneMod 1.9.8 ladders
+Special thanks to https://github.com/SirPlease/ and Wicket for the sourced ZoneMod 1.9.8 ladders

 New Propper models in active use: